V. Sundramoorthy: Coaching career

+LionsXII

 Since 2012 Sundramoorthy has been the head coach of the LionsXII, who played in the Malaysian Super League.
 In his first season in charge he led the LionsXII to 2nd place in the Malaysia Super League and the semi-finals of the Malaysia Cup.

+Singapore national team

-On 21 January 2013, it was announced that Sundramoorthy would be appointed caretaker coach of the Singapore national football team while the Football Association of Singapore searched for a replacement for former coach Raddy Avramovic.
+On 21 January 2013, it was announced that Sundramoorthy would be appointed caretaker coach of the Singapore national football team while the Football Association of Singapore searched for a replacement for former coach Radojko Avramović.
 His first game in charge was against Jordan on 6 February 2013 at Singapore's Jalan Besar Stadium.

 On 15 May 2013, German coach Bernd Stange was announced as the new manager of the Singapore national football team while Sundramoorthy was appointed as the head coach of the Singapore national under-23 football team for the 2013 SEA Games.
 Aide Iskandar was named as his assistant.

+Negeri Sembilan

-On 7 October 2013, Sundramoorthy announced that he would not be renewing his contract with the Football Association of Singapore to coach the Lions XII Malaysian Super League Outfit.
-He took over as head coach at Malaysian Premier League side Negeri Sembilan on a two-year contract from 1 November 2013.
+On 7 October 2013, Sundramoorthy announced that he would not be renewing his contract with the Football Association of Singapore to coach the Malaysian Super League side LionsXII.
+He took over as head coach at second tier Malaysian Premier League side Negeri Sembilan on a two-year contract from 1 November 2013.
 After finishing sixth in the 2014 Malaysia Premier League and failing to qualify for the Malaysia Cup, Sundramoorthy was relieved of his duties by Negeri Sembilan.

+Tampines Rovers

 In December 2014, Sundramoorthy was confirmed as the new head coach of the Tampines Rovers.
 This was the first time after 5 years that he held the head coach post in the S.League.

+Second stint with the Singapore national team

 Sundramoorthy was unveiled as the head coach of the Singapore national football team in May 2016, on a one-year contract.
 He extended his contract as the Lions head coach for two more years in March 2017.
 However, one year later, he stepped down from his role by mutual consent on 9 April 2018.

+Laos national team

-In October 2018, Sundramoorthy became the head coach of the Laos national football team.
-He was joined by V. Selvaraj who managed Laos' youth teams and also assisting him in the senior team.
-In October 2021, Sundramoorthy became the Technical Director of the team while Selvaraj took over his head coach position.
+On 15 October 2018, Sundramoorthy became the head coach of the Laos national team where he was also tasked to helms the Laos under-23 team.
+He was joined by compatriot V. Selvaraj who managed Laos' youth teams and also assisting him in the senior team.

+In October 2021, Sundramoorthy became the technical director of the team while Selvaraj took over his head coach position.

+Chanthabouly

+On the same day Sundramoorthy agreed to become the head coach of Laos, he also agreed to join Lao Premier League club Chanthabouly as their technical director.